John McAuliff: Virginia House of Delegates

 McAuliff announced his campaign for the Virginia House of Delegates against incumbent Republican Geary Higgins in 2025.
 He campaigned against data centers in the region.
 He held a significant lead in campaign fundraising, having $3,032,762 in donations while Higgins had $1,093,068.
 McAuliff narrowly defeated Higgins in the general election, becoming the first Democratic state delegate to represent the area in over 30 years.

 Personal life

+McAuliff is a tenth-generation descendant of Mayflower passenger Mary Chilton.
+His relatives have lived around Warrenton, Virginia, dating back to the Revolutionary War.

 McAuliff lives in Old Tavern, Virginia, on a farm with his girlfriend.